Human fit

 A simple fit check

-This is not medical advice, a medical test, or a promise that paragliding is suitable.
+This is not medical advice or a promise that paragliding is suitable.
 It is a clearer way to think before the question becomes practical.

 QuestionWhy it matters